AEPi-AK/star-trek/master-server/README.md

 ## Client Listeners

-Clients may listen for the following messages:
+Clients may listen for the following events:

 ### 'connect'